Nyingma Gyubum: Tsamdrak (Wylie: mtshams brag) Edition

 Anthony Hanson-Barber provided the first title and colophons catalog of this collection.
 His work was then expanded into a fuller catalog including chapter headings by the THDL team.

 Importantly, the Kunjed Gyalpo is the first text in the Tsamdrak edition of the Nyingma Gyubum.

 Catalog of the Master Edition

-Though not a true extant edition, the THL Tibetan Literary Encyclopedia under the directive of Germano has distilled a Master Edition taking the abovementioned editions into account.
+Though not a true extant edition, the THL Tibetan Literary Encyclopedia under the directive of Germano has distilled a Master Edition taking the above mentioned editions into account.